qmachine/qmachine/docs/source-code.rst

 ------------

 The main project repository is the best place to start with development.
-It is structured as a `"superproject"`_, which means that cloning it requires cloning its submodules, too:
+It is structured as a superproject_, which means that cloning it requires cloning its submodules, too:

 .. code-block:: bash